skraizenn/grub-init-tune/README.md

+# Tutorial
+open the terminal, type "sudo nano /etc/default/grub", open a new line and add GRUB_INIT_TUNE="numbers-goes-here", save and close the text editor, you are ready now

 # Remember to update grub before restarting (Also you need a pc speaker to play tunes)
 sudo update-grub //
 sudo grub-mkconfig -O /boot/grub/grub.cfg